ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 #### Precautionary Bandwidth Probing  {#bandwidth-probing-caution}

 Increasing a flow's sending rate is essential for ensuring proper bandwidth utilization, but raises risks for excessive queuing or packet loss.
-To mitigate these risks, ProbeBW_UP uses a "precautionary bandwidth probing" mechanism.
-With this mechanism, flows only persist in ProbeBW_UP if the most recent ProbeBW_UP phase did not result in excess loss.
+These risks are mitigated by the "precautionary bandwidth probing" mechanism.
+It allows flows to persist in ProbeBW_UP only if the most recent ProbeBW_UP phase did not result in excess loss.
 If ProbeBW_UP exits due to excess loss, then the following ProbeBW_UP phase is a brief "precautionary bandwidth probing" phase that lasts only until C.inflight reaches